Fiona Noden – Chief Executive

 James has held senior roles in the NHS including Director of Workforce at Wirral University Teaching Hospitals, Deputy Director of Human Resources at Stockport PCT and Human Resources Manager at Conwy and Denbighshire NHS Trust.
 James has a passion for developing people and teams.
 In his previous organisation he was honoured to lead the Human Resources and Organisational Development Team, who were named as the best in the UK in the HPMA 2017 awards.

-Sharon Martin – Director of Strategic Transformation
+Sharon Martin – Director of Strategy and Transformation

 Sharon joins Bolton from her role as Director of Performance and Delivery in East Lancashire Clinical Commissioning Group.
 She has worked in the NHS for 29 years and started her career as a student nurse at Bolton Hospitals NHS Trust and went on to hold a number of posts here.